 A Debt Service Reserve Fund has been established under the Senior Indenture to provide additional security for Debt Service Reserve Fund Bonds.
-The 2018B Bonds are not Debt Service Reserve Fund Bonds and, accordingly, are not secured by moneys in the Debt Service Reserve Fund.
+The First Series Bonds are Debt Service Reserve Fund Bonds and are secured by moneys in the Debt Service Reserve Fund.